GerHobbelt/libvips/README.md

 - Add flags like `-Dmagick=disabled` to turn libvips dependencies on and off, see `meson_options.txt` and the list below for a summary of all the libvips dependencies.

-- Meson will do a debug build by default.
-Add `--buildtype release` for a release (optimised) build.

 - You might need to add `--libdir lib` on Debian if you don't want the arch name in the library path.